MinhazMurks/Bannerlord.Tweaks/ReadMe.md

-﻿# Kaoses Tweaks
+# Kaoses Tweaks

 ## Mod Page
 https://www.nexusmods.com/mountandblade2bannerlord/mods/3503

 ## Description
-Bannerlord Tweaks code and options have now been intergrated after talking with Cebullus.
+Kaoses Tweaks is a collections of many gameplay options that the player can choose.

-Bannerlord Tweaks - Fixed at Mount & Blade II: Bannerlord Nexus - Mods and community (nexusmods.com) A collection of tweaks that aims to allow the player to configure Bannerlords to their own liking.
+KT has been updated to use MCM 5.0.
+There may be issues with tweaks because are currently being updated to Bannerlord version 1.0.0

 All tweaks can be set through Mod Configuration Menu integration.
 The tweaks cover the following area's.
 - Items
-﻿- Battle rewards
+- Battle rewards
 - Clan limits
 - Workshop
 - Levels per attribute